 Randy Painter has been the control room operator for Lane Community College’s cable TV channel since the late-1980s.
 He has a background in audio production in both the field and studio.
 His radio experience comes mostly from a hobby, “DXing,” the art of receiving long distance stations.
 He has been building mix tapes and CDs for decades.
 Randy also “gets his kicks” on old highways and quirky roadside attractions.
 His show, “Radio Archive,” is derived from mostly unedited vintage recordings of music radio, the kind most of us grew up with.
 It’s “old time radio” for boomers.

-Marshall Peter, a newcomer to radio, has loved playing music for friends ever since high school and has always been expected to bring the records, tapes or cds for parties and events.
+Marshall Peter, a 4-year horse in the KOCF stable, has loved playing music for friends ever since high school and was always expected to provide the soundtrack for events ranging from the typical to the truly dissociative.
 His musical tastes and collection are all over the place with a strong representation of blues, garage bands, psychedelia, oddities, soul, and jazz.
-His show, “Jumpin’ In and Out of the Blues”, will dial in precision strikes from this eclectic mishmash to deliver consistent aural pleasure.
-Marshall, the founder and Ooh Papa Dida of Falafelism in the early days of the Oregon Country Fair, is delighted to have joined the KOCF team.
+His show, “Jumpin’ In and Out of the Blues”, dials in precision strikes from this eclectic mishmash to deliver consistent aural pleasure.
+Marshall, the founder and Ooh Papa Dida of Falafelism in the early days of the Oregon Country Fair, enjoys disc golf and community activism when he’s not planted in front of a microphone or soaking up great live music.

 The Dr. Yeti Hour of Alien Invasion Power